[Illustrated] Explaining how to connect to a jump server using WinSCP

-It has a configuration like this.
+The configuration is something like this.

 SnapCrab_NoName_2016-1-19_11-0-39_No-00-min

-I think SCP is often used when uploading content, but
+SCP is often used when uploading content, but

-session part
+Session part

 winscp1

-Transfer protocol SCP
+Transfer Protocol SCP

-port number 22
+Port number 22

 tunnel